 With its bountiful lakes, rivers and mountains it’s no surprise that Arkansas is nicknamed the ‘Natural State’ and known throughout the US for its outstanding natural beauty and quaint small towns.
 We traverse this great state of Arkansas and pick our top ten beautiful towns that simply have to be seen.

 Located in the heart of Newton County, Jasper is a tiny, scenic town nestled in the Ozark Mountains not far from the Buffalo National River – the first waterway in the US to be designated national river status.
-Surrounded by breathtaking natural beauty, the lush wilds around the town are home to roaming herds of elk whose reintroduction to the area is celebrated annually with Jasper’s Buffalo River Elk Festival while it’s quaint downtown area is home to historic properties, like the Arkansas House Inn, a hotel first opened in 1934, and quirky antique stores like Emma’s Museum of Junk.
+Surrounded by breathtaking natural beauty, the lush wilds around the town are home to roaming herds of elk whose reintroduction to the area is celebrated annually with Jasper’s Buffalo River Elk Festival.
+Jasper’s quaint downtown area is home to historic properties, like the Arkansas House Inn, a hotel first opened in 1934, and quirky antique stores like Emma’s Museum of Junk.

-Right on the border with neighboring Oklahoma is the beautiful Siloam Springs – a town found in the early 1880s as people flocked to the area for the healing powers of its many springs.
+Right on the border with neighboring Oklahoma is the beautiful Siloam Springs – a town founded in the early 1880s as people flocked to the area for the healing powers of its many springs.
 Named one of the Best Small Towns in America by Smithsonian Magazine in 2012, Siloam Springs’ beating heart is its gorgeous historic downtown, where beautiful old buildings like the Crown Hotel – formerly the Lakeside hotel built in 1881 – reside.
-While unique boutiques and hip restaurants give the town a cosmopolitan edge, Siloam Springs’ luscious parklands and the scenic Sager Creek which winds through the town are ideal for nature lovers.
+While unique boutiques and hip restaurants give the town a cosmopolitan edge, Siloam Springs’ luscious parklands, and the scenic Sager Creek which winds through the town, are ideal for nature lovers.

 Down in southern Arkansas a few miles from the Louisiana border lies the city of El Dorado.
 It’s a former 1920s oil boom town nestled in the Arkansas Timberlands, currently undergoing a revival.
 In fact, its revitalized downtown district was named America’s Best Downtown by the National Trust for Historic Preservation in 2009.
-Full of southern charm, El Dorado offers a glimpse into regional arts and culture with events like the Southern Folk Festival and Southern Food & Wine Festival, while other local attractions include the South Arkansas Arts Center and the South Arkansas Arboretum – 13 rolling acres of botanical gardens full of blooming plant life and walking trails.
+Full of southern charm, El Dorado offers a glimpse into regional arts and culture with events like the Southern Folk Festival and Southern Food & Wine Festival.
+Other local attractions include the South Arkansas Arts Center and the South Arkansas Arboretum – 13 rolling acres of botanical gardens full of blooming plant life and walking trails.

 Built around the edges of the White River in northern Arkansas, Batesville dates back to the early 1800s when the Trimble and Lafferty families first settled in the area and, in fact, is the oldest city in the state of Arkansas.
-An ideal vacation destination for visiting history buffs, Batesville is home to Arkansas’ oldest downtown and its first urban farmstead while the Arkansas Scottish Festival, held each year at Lyon College, celebrates the area’s Scottish heritage.
+An ideal vacation destination for visiting history buffs, Batesville is home to Arkansas’ oldest downtown and its first urban farmstead.
+The Arkansas Scottish Festival, held each year at Lyon College, celebrates the area’s Scottish heritage.
 The lovely Pocket Park on Batesville’s Main Street plays host to beautiful mosaics and community gatherings while the rest of its downtown area is home to plenty of cute craft shops and homey cafes.

 With the Greers Ferry Lake as its closest neighbor, it’s no wonder that the northern Arkansas town of Heber Springs is a natural haven for lovers of nature.
-World record-breaking fishing catches on both Greers Ferry Lake and the nearby Little Red River have seen avid anglers flock to the lakeside town while the annual World Championship Cardboard Boat Races and Annual Heber Springs Fireworks Extravaganza – one of Arkansas’ biggest firework displays – offer additional summertime, lake-related fun.
+World record-breaking fishing catches on both Greers Ferry Lake and the nearby Little Red River have seen avid anglers flock to the lakeside town.
+The annual World Championship Cardboard Boat Races and Annual Heber Springs Fireworks Extravaganza – one of Arkansas’ biggest firework displays – offer additional summertime, lake-related fun.
 Heber Springs’ historic downtown is home to the grand county courthouse, a host of art galleries and antique stores and the lovely, leafy Spring Park.